Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - `DryLightningMinTemp` - This controls the minimum temperature to trigger the DryLightning event.
   Defaults to `34`.
 Values are in Celsius.
 (34 C is 93.2 F)

+- 'TooColdOutside' - This controls the temperature required (the *low* temperature required) to trigger the Frost event.
+Note this is a Spring and Fall event, and will potentially kill crops
+  Defaults to '-3'.
+Values are in Celsius (1 C is 33.8 F).
+  NOTE: Frosts trigger at dark

+- 'TooHotOutside' - This controls the temperature required (the *high* temperature required) to trigger the Heatwave event.
+  Defaults to '39'.
+Values are in Celsius (39 C is 102.2 F) NOTE : Heatwaves taper off at night.

 - `SnowOnFall28` - If set to true, this will force snow fall and appropriate temperatures on Fall 28.
 Default: `false`,
   Valid: `true` or `false`